numcommand/num/doc/functions.md

     1.11111

-#### fourth-moment-about-the-mean, fourth-moment<br>sample-fourth-moment-about-the-mean, s-fourth-moment<br>population-fourth-moment-about-the-mean, p-fourth-moment
+#### fourth-moment-about-the-mean, 4matm<br>sample-fourth-moment-about-the-mean, s4matm<br>population-fourth-moment-about-the-mean, p4matm

 The fourth moment about the mean.
 A.k.a. kurtosis.